 My upper arms haven’t had that kind of work out since I hoisted my toddlers onto one hip and a sack of groceries on the other.

 Exit eating out.
 Enter eating in.
 Back in the B.C. days, our family could whip into a Raising Cane’s parking spot faster than you could say “winner, winner chicken dinner.”
 Eating out was soooo convenient.

 Now, we’ve dusted off the crockpot, turned on the stovetop, and cooked at home for more consecutive days than I can remember.
 Chloe’s counter surfing opportunities have definitely been on the incline!

 Meals are dependent on what supply chain shortages we’ve encountered for the week.
-I’m grateful to my husband who plans the meals, fires up the grill, and is the head chef and I’m the chief dishwasher.
-(Although Chloe and Little Bear would like to claim that duty.)
+I’m grateful to my husband who plans the meals, fires up the grill, and is the head chef.
+I’m the chief dishwasher.
+However, Chloe and Little Bear are clamoring to get hired for that job!

 7:00 p.m.
 DIY dog mom life

-While I’ve always been a DIY dog mom, corona has flexed my do-it-yourself muscle.
+While I’ve always been a DIY dog mom, corona has really flexed my do-it-yourself muscle.
 I guess in the B.C. days, there wasn’t a sense of urgency.
 Or maybe it’s that old phrase, “necessity is the mother of invention.”
-I’ve been searching Google for homemade dog treat recipes, DIY dog toys, and how to get a mat out of my Goldendoodle’s hair using cornstarch.
-(Come back soon for a future blog post on the latter!)
+I’ve been upping my game on making homemade dog treats, DIY dog toys, and more grooming hacks.

 Some might say our dogs are our therapy.
-I’d add comic relief, navigator, listener, bestie…the list could go on.
+I’d add comic relief, navigator, listener, bestie, confidante…the list could go on.

 8:00 p.m.
 You’re our American Idols